 Let me take the question of neglected children.
 Undoubtedly a place is to be found for them.
 We like to see the day when there shall not be any child in the streets so neglected that they have to beg or they have to go on doing things which society would not approve.
-Now, Sir, these children should be taken care and for that it is not ofenough to have certain homes here and there.
-The State must so organise this affair that everyone of these children is tackled; everyone of them is taken care of, so that the children are not driven to the streets for begging or for doing things that generally enumerated in this Bill.
+Now, Sir, these children should be taken care of and for that it is not just enough to have certain homes here and there.
+The State must so organise this affair everyone of these children is tackled; everyone of them is taken care of, so that the children are not driven to the streets for begging or for doing things that are generally enumerated in this Bill.
 For that we need certain measures.
 One of the things would be to ensure better life for the sections of the people.
-I come from Calcutta which is an important industrial centre and if you go round the streets of Calcutta you will to your eternal shame, many children in the streets.
+I come Calcutta which is an important industrial centre and if you go round the streets of Calcutta you will find, your eternal shame, many children in the streets.
 Nobody knows where they come from; nobody knows what will happen to them.
-We see a great many of them just dving in the streets for want of care and nursing.
+We see a great many of them just dying in the streets for want of care and nursing.
 Sir, that is something which is abominable in society like ours, but no step is being taken.
-Some people may throw a little money to them; some people may feel sympathy towards them, but they con-, tinue to remain in the streets.
+Some people may throw a little money to them; some people may feel sympathy towards them, but they continue to remain in the streets.
 It is possible within the resources of this present State to take care of these children and to nurse them.
-It is quite possible to do that, but nothing of that I sort is being done.
-That is why I say \ that mere passage of this Bill is not enough.
-It should be supported by
+It is quite possible to do that, but nothing of that sort is being done.
+That is why I say that mere passage of this Bill is not enough.
+It should be supported actions which become very essential in the context of these realities.
+If you go deep into the matter, you will find neglected children amongst the poorer sections.
+The children of the rich are not neglected.
+They get pampered and they may become something not to be much liked, but they are never neglected.
+They also commit crimes, but they are dealt with in a different way.
+You come across the use of these measures orly when one deals with children of the poor.
+The poverty and these things are interlinked and until and unless you take measures to remove poverty, it is not possible to eliminate this social evil.